 The four waterfalls are called Sgwd Clun-Gwyn, Sgwd Isaf Clun-Gwyn, Sgwd y Pannwr and Sgwd yr Eira – which is the one you can walk behind.

 I was intrigued to know if walking could improve your body shape, or help lose or reduce belly fat.
-Upon doing research I learnt that walking is a great starting point for anyone looking to begin an exercise program and is a staple for many who exercise frequently.
+Upon doing the research, I learnt that walking is a good starting point for anyone looking to begin an exercise program and is a staple for many who exercise frequently.
 Like cardiovascular exercise, walking burns calories.
 So moving more, and getting your legs moving can help with weight loss, getting toned and tightened your figure.
 As fitness levels improve, you can walk for longer and at a faster pace.
 Adding intensity such as adding hills will also improve your physique – so yes, hiking can help you lose weight and tone your body.

 Walking in nature is also a great way to help with mental health.
 City dwellers (so… me!) also have a higher risk for anxiety, depression and other illnesses than people living outside urban areas.
 It improves self-perception and self-esteem, mood and sleep quality.
-In older people, staying active can improve cognitive function and memory can reduce the risk of cognitive decline and dementia.

 I would highly recommend those living in South Wales or from further afield to explore the area.
 Don’t get me wrong; at times, I curse myself when my thighs are burning from climbing up the steep hills.
 However, I love it!
 The scenery is fascinating.
 You see hills, lakes, caves, forests and of course the waterfalls.
 There is so much to discover.
 I enjoy visiting villages with characterful country pubs – my favourite part of the visit.